CLUB INFO

 Ascot United History

-The first record of Ascot United was in 1928 and it seems that over the years teams by that name formed and re-formed when until 1965 when a men’s team who played their games at Sunninghill, with “after match meetings” in The Wells public house in Cheapside village.
+The first record of Ascot United was chronicled in 1928 and it seems that over the years teams by that name formed and re-formed until 1965 a men’s team, who played their games at Sunninghill, were established with “after-match meetings” in The Wells public house in Cheapside village.

 A small number of various youth teams represented Ascot United over the years up to 1988, but from 1989 there was an increase in demand for youth football.
 In 1992 there came a turning point when small-sided football was introduced for 7 and 8 year olds by Keith Wickes the club’s chairman who established The East Berks Youth League to enable local clubs to play competitive matches against each other.